maxwell-geospatial/wvview_geodl_examples/README.md

 ## Overview

 The goal of this repository is to provide example workflows for geospatial deep learning.
 The primary focus is semantic segmentation for pixel-based classification.
 However, we will also provide examples demonstrating object detection/instance segmentation and scene classification.
 We plan to continue to add examples and make updates.
 This material is associated with the WV View [Geospatial Deep Learning](http://www.wvview.org/course_directory.html) seminar.
+This seminar is not yet completed, but should be released by August 2021.

 WV View is supported by AmericaView and the U.S. Geological Survey under Grant/Cooperative Agreement No. G18AP00077.